 5. Customize Learning to Your Environment

 Taking advantage of off-the-shelf e-learning makes a lot of sense, particularly for soft skills or other common topics that work across different industries.
 However, it is important that the examples and the testing be FULLY aligned with your environment.
-It can be very confusing for an agent who is providing support for men’s wear customers to be learning about features and benefits by way of a shipping container example.
+It can be very confusing for a financial services agent to be learning about features and benefits using shipping container examples.

 The same is true of testing.
 The importance of relevant testing can’t be emphasized enough.
 Once again, if the testing is generic, your agents will have a ‘general’ idea of the content.
 However, if the testing is fully customized to your environment, they will be better able to comprehend and apply what they have learned.